Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Other related works

 \section{Other related works}

-\paragraph{Theory for SGMs.} Early theoretical efforts in understanding the convergence of score-based stochastic samplers suffered from being either not quantitative \citep{de2021diffusion,liu2022let,pidstrigach2022score}, or the curse of dimensionality (e.g., exponential dependencies in the convergence guarantees) \citep{block2020generative,de2022convergence}.
-The recent work \citet{lee2022convergence} provided the first polynomial convergence guarantee in the presence of $L_2$-accurate score estimates, for any smooth distribution satisfying the log-Sobelev inequality, effectively only allowing unimodal distributions though. \citet{chen2022sampling,lee2023convergence,chen2022improved} subsequently lifted such a stringent data distribution assumption.
+\paragraph{Convergence theory for diffusion models.} Early theoretical efforts in understanding the convergence of score-based stochastic samplers suffered from being either not quantitative \citep{de2021diffusion,liu2022let,pidstrigach2022score}, or the curse of dimensionality (e.g., exponential dependencies in the convergence guarantees) \citep{block2020generative,de2022convergence}.
+The recent work \citet{lee2022convergence} provided the first polynomial convergence guarantee in the presence of $L_2$-accurate score estimates, for any smooth distribution satisfying the log-Sobelev inequality. \citet{chen2022sampling,lee2023convergence,chen2022improved} subsequently lifted such a stringent data distribution assumption.
 More concretely, \citet{chen2022sampling} accommodated a broad family of data distributions under the premise that the score functions over the entire trajectory of the forward process are Lipschitz; \citet{lee2023convergence} only required certain smoothness assumptions but came with worse dependence on the problem parameters; and more recent results in \citet{chen2022improved} applied to literally any data distribution with bounded second-order moment.
 In addition, \citet{wibisono2022convergence} also established a convergence theory for score-based generative models, assuming that the error of the score estimator has a bounded moment generating function and that the data distribution satisfies the log-Sobelev inequality.
 Turning attention to samplers based on the probability flow ODE, \citet{chen2023restoration} derived the first non-asymptotic bounds for this type of samplers.
 Improved convergence guarantees have recently been provided by a concurrent work \citet{chen2023probability}, with the assistance of additional corrector steps inerspersed in each iteration of the probability flow ODE.
 It is worth noting that the corrector steps proposed therein are based on Langevin-type diffusion and inject additive noise, and hence the resulting sampling processes are not deterministic.
 Additionally, theoretical justifications for DDPM in the context of image in-painting have been developed by \citet{rout2023theoretical}.
+Moreover, convergence results based on the Wasserstein distance have recently been derived as well (e.g., \citet{tang2023diffusion,benton2023error}), although these results typically exhibit exponential dependency on the Lipschitz constants of the score functions.
+Theoretical guarantees have also recently been extended to accommodate other popular methods like consistency models \citep{song2023consistency,li2024towards} and diffusion guidance \citep{ho2022classifier,wu2024theoretical}.